|

 hungry for analytics skills – ranging from the nursing field and public

 health to criminal justice and even the arts and cultural sector.
+As suggested by analytics experts such as Tom Davenport,

 organizations that are leveraging analytics in their strategy have not